 Rating guns is a specifically difficult task.
 When it comes to pellet guns, it doesn’t get any easier.
 There are so many brands, styles and types to look at and evaluate that you have to have a methodical approach to the situation.

-Our rating system is based on five stars, with the highest ratings getting the highest number of stars.
-We don’t just give out random numbers, though, we do a lot of testing, research and comparing before we decide which is the best of the best.
+We do a lot of testing, research and comparing before we decide which is the best of the best.